 This implies that the cell will now produce particular proteins, which are components of the pathogen, upon the use of messenger ribonucleic acid, or mRNA, hence calling for an immune response just in case such things happen. mRNA remains in the body for a short time as compared to the period after which synthesis has occurred.
 An example includes the COVID-19 vaccinations created by Pfizer-BioNTech and Moderna.

-A virus (not the pathogen responsible for the disease) is used in these instances to introduce genetic data that tell cells to make proteins that trigger the body’s defence system.
+A virus (not responsible for the disease) is used in these instances to introduce genetic data that tell cells to make proteins that trigger the body’s defence system.
 The virus that serves as a delivery mechanism is benign.
 One instance would be the Ebola vaccine and the COVID-19 vaccine from Johnson & Johnson.

 In administering a vaccine, you inject antigens (parts of the pathogen) into the body.
 Thereafter, the immune system recognises these antigens as foreign and starts the primary immune response with them.
 The role of various immune cells like macrophages, dendritic cells and B cells during this phase is to process and present the antigens to T cells.
 As a result of this interplay, B cells are activated so that they may produce antibodies while memory cells form.